mysterious-ben/intro-website/src/templates/blog/experimental_design.md

 Yeah...
 I know it.
 You know it =) You shouldn't have done that!
 If you modify your experiment whenever the outcome does not satisfy you, you get overly optimistic results.
 In fact, this is the overarching theme of [my previous article about overfitting](https://datascienceforhire.net/blog/art_of_overfitting).

 Note.
 Unfortunately, in industry you can't always commit never to change your experiment.
 The requirements change, new ideas flow in, your budget may get cut, your boss may throw in his very important opinion.
-Just be aware: more ad hoc tweaks you make, less reliable your results will be.
+Just be aware: the more ad hoc tweaks you make, the less reliable your results will be.

 ### No baseline and success criteria
 How good is good enough?
 When you don't know